Sidebilder

 I hear his drum,-be copious in exclaims.
 Enter King RICHARD, and his Train, marching.

 K. Rich.
-Who intercepts me in my expedition?
+Who intercepts me in my expedition ?

 Duch.
-Oh she that might have intercepted thee,
+Ob she that might have intercepted

-By strangling thee in her accursed womb, From all the slaughters, wretch, that thou bast done.
+From all the slaughters, wretch, that thou bast

 Q. Eliz.
 Hid'st thou that forehead with a